SeanXC/e-commerce-platform/README.md

 ## Features
 - Developed a containerized Spring Boot microservices system with Product, Cart, and User services, supporting independent deployment and scaling
 - Built a modern React SPA frontend with Material-UI, React Router, and Context API for real-time cart updates and product browsing
-- Integrated MySQL (cart & user data) and MongoDB (product catalog) with Spring Data JPA and MongoDB document storage
+- Integrated PostgreSQL (cart & user data) and MongoDB (product catalog) with Spring Data JPA and MongoDB document storage
 - Implemented comprehensive unit and integration testing using JUnit, Mockito, Jest, and React Testing Library
 - Automated deployment pipeline with Docker containerization, frontend deployed to Vercel, backend to Render, and database on Railway